creamsensation/gox/README.md

 <br>

 ### Modifiers
-When you use shared nodes, sometimes you need to change node type, then you have to use modifiers<br>
+When you use shared nodes, sometimes you need to change node type, then you have to use modifiers.<br>
 ```go
 Label(Attribute(), Text("example label"))
 Style(Element(), Raw(".text{color:red;}"))